Benny Bell: Career

 He continued recording and releasing records into the 1980s, but he remained little-known beyond New York City until the 1970s when "Shaving Cream" was played regularly on the Dr. Demento radio program, leading to its re-issue as a single in 1975 on the Vanguard Records label, along with a similarly titled album.
 The single reached No. 30 in the US and No. 57 in Australia.
 Around this time, Bell was writing songs about topics such as disco and the Watergate scandal.

 Bell continued self-releasing vinyl albums into the 1980s, and they often resemble 1950s releases, featuring somewhat plain covers with the same graphics (an array of laughing heads) re-used for decades, or with no art except a plain cover with hole to view the label.
-He continued to issue 10-inch albums long after that format was considered obsolete.
+He continued to issue LP albums long after that format was considered obsolete.
 Some albums have new spoken jokes edited into breaks in older songs as "asides", a technique Bell had been using since the 1950s, and some songs contain comic interruptions made over several decades.

-In the early 1990s Bell appeared at the Bottom Line with Doctor Demento and Weird Al Yankovic.
+In the early 1990s Bell appeared at the Bottom Line with Doctor Demento and "Weird Al" Yankovic.

 A book called Grandpa Had a Long One: Personal Notes on the Life, Career and Legacy of Benny Bell, which is a combination biography and memoir written by his grandson, Joel Samberg, was published by BearManor Media and released in 2009.
 Joel Samberg, who collaborated with his grandfather on a few recordings and videos in the 1970s and 1980s, also recorded several new versions of "Shaving Cream" after Benny Bell's death, using his grandfather's music with updated lyrics.
 These include "Presidential Shaving Cream," which skewered the presidential and vice presidential candidates in 2008, and "Holiday Shaving Cream," which paints potent pictures of Christmas and Chanukkah traditions.

+In 1997, Bell made his last TV appearance on Oddville, MTV at age 91.
+It was one of two appearances he made on the show.
+He also made a TV appearance on Beyond Vaudeville in 1991 and appeared twice at Beyond Vaudeville live shows at Caroline's Comedy Club in New York in 1993.

 In 1995, Bell suffered a fall and was admitted to Good Samaritan Hospital in Suffern, New York.

-Bell died in New York in July 1999, at the age of 93.
+Bell died in New York on July 6, 1999, at the age of 93.
 His son, Charles Samberg, donated the vast majority of Bell's works to Florida Atlantic University in Boca Raton, Florida.